microsoft/onnxruntime/docs/get-started/with-python.md

 # Get started with ONNX Runtime in Python
 {: .no_toc }

-Below is a quick guide to get the packages installed to use ONNX for model serialization and infernece with ORT.
+Below is a quick guide to get the packages installed to use ONNX for model serialization and inference with ORT.

 ## Contents
 {: .no_toc }